microchip-pic-avr-solutions/sip-mc-development-board-an1299-dspic33cdv64mc106/README.md

 ![image](images/microchip.jpg)
-## Sensorless FOC using PLL Estimator for PMSM : MCLV-48V-300W and dsPIC33CK256MP508 Motor Control DIM
+## Sensorless FOC using PLL Estimator for PMSM : dsPIC33CDVL64MC106 Motor Control Development Board

 ## 1. INTRODUCTION
-This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator Algorithms on the hardware platform MCLV-48V-300W Inverter Board and dsPIC33CK256MP508 Motor Control Dual In-line Module (DIM).
+This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator Algorithms on the hardware platform dsPIC33CDVL64MC106 Motor Control Development Board.

-For details about PLL estimator refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)”
+For details about PLL estimator, refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)”

 </br>